 The growth of gorilla tourism has provided numerous employment opportunities for local residents.
 From tour guides and park rangers to hotel staff and craftsmen, the tourism industry in Rwanda offers a range of job options that promote economic stability in nearby communities.
 By providing jobs, Rwanda’s conservation efforts create a powerful incentive for locals to support wildlife protection.
 Many community members, especially younger generations, are now able to access training programs that teach conservation skills and sustainable tourism practices, empowering them to become stewards of their environment.

 The preservation of gorilla habitats is central to Rwanda’s conservation initiatives.
-Volcanoes National Park, where most of the gorilla population resides, is managed carefully to ensure minimal human impact on the environment.
-Gorilla trekking is limited to a small number of tourists per day, reducing the environmental footprint of tourism and preventing disruption to the gorillas’ natural behaviors.
+Park authorities carefully manage Volcanoes National Park, home to most of Rwanda’s gorillas, to minimise human impact.
+They limit gorilla trekking to a few tourists daily, reducing environmental pressure and avoiding disruption to the gorillas’ natural behaviours.
 Additionally, Rwanda has implemented reforestation projects that restore degraded areas of the park, expanding the available habitat for gorillas and other wildlife.

 Rwanda also recognizes the importance of addressing climate change, as it poses long-term risks to gorilla habitats.
 Climate variability affects the availability of food and water resources within the park, impacting gorillas and other species.
 Rwanda’s climate action initiatives aim to mitigate these effects through reforestation, habitat restoration, and sustainable land management practices.
 By addressing environmental sustainability at a broader level, Rwanda’s conservation efforts offer a holistic approach to preserving gorilla habitats for future generations.